GerritForge/gerritforge-health-service/README.md

 ## How does the GHS AI Engine works?

 GHS AI Engine is based on a [Reinforcement Learning with Human Feedback Model](/doc/rlhf.md).

+## Where do we start?
+The GHS MVP

+There is no better way to start than building an initial MVP that could help us understand better all the fundamental problems associated with the AI models applied to Git and Gerrit repositories and explore different options.

+See more details on the [GHS MVP definition](MVP.md).